nirkeret/frailty-LTRC/README.md

 inf_f - inflation factor.
 If, in order to save computation time, only a sub-sample of the censored observations is used (a case-cohort design), an iflation factor should be provided for the sampled observations (an IPW approach).
 Defaults to 1 (all censored observations are used).

 ## Example for running the algorithm
 Suppose that we have a dataset like the pseudo-dataset, simulated using the gamma frailty sampling procedure.
-In the following lines, the real parameters were given to the function as starting values.
+In the following lines, the real parameters used in the simulations were given to the function as starting values (for demonstration).

 estimate_all(z12=Z12,z13 = Z13,z23 = Z23,obs_times1=V,obs_times2=W,delta1 = delta1,delta2=delta2,
              delta3=delta3,R=R,RecL = 0.05,